chris-short/rust-spitter/README.md

 A universal code minifier that supports multiple programming languages.
 This tool finds all relevant source files in a directory, minifies them, and outputs them in a standardized format.

+Originally built to create a contiguous block of code from a project that could be used in graphical and art applications. **PRs are welcome**.

 ## Basic Usage

 ```bash